 Welcome to a project I call White Cane Travel.
 I'm Jared Rimer.
 I started this web site in April 2015 because I found a specific need I could not find anywhere else.
 In fact, the information i was seeking was hard to come by.
 My mato on my network is to list everything in one place, and this site I feel may do that.
 I did some research for a company who wanted to learn how blind people travel safely as they never delbt with a blind person before.
 This agency has delbt with disabled individuals, but none who are blind.
 Even though these other individuals had other disabilities, they did not have devices to help them travel like blind people do.
-The disabilities are different in nature, and I was their first blind consumer and the need to teach them in case they had other blind people became evident.
+The disabilities are different in nature, and I was their first blind consumer and the need to teach them in case they had other blind consumers became evident.

 The intention of the agency was to make sure I was safe, and I completely understand this.
 Everything on these pages have been sent to them in link form, and this site makes it easier to share the information I have gathered for them.

 Everything for this project was hard to come by.
 Searching for one term yielded one set of results one time, and another set of results the second time.
+That made it very difficult to find the links to scope out, verify whether it would be good to post here, and also pass it along to the agency who needed it the most at the particular time.

 This site is only going to deal with canes.
 Blind people also have the luxury of using specialized trained dogs, and it is an option for people who would like to utalize that.
 Most people you may encounter in your travels use canes, however, some you may encounter may use dogs.
 This site will only deal with cane resources.
 If you see someone with a dog, it is only because they chose that as it may be better for them and their needs.
 There are plenty of resources for dog users and some of those resources may be discussion lists and groups on social media.
 The cane resources have been checked for accuracy, and those that didn't pass our inspection are not listed.
 We want to make sure the information provided here is as accurate as possible.
 Any additions, corrections, or comments are very welcome.
+Please get in touch if you feel you have something to add here!

 On these pages, I will describe my research and what I've learned in the process.
 We will talk about cane travel, my experience with canes and why I recommend the glow green cane, and finally, we'll talk about tips and canes as a whole and the different types you can get.
 I also put a page up with all of the resources linked throughout the site.
 Contact information will be given and a contact form will also be made available for E-mail contact.
 We have also created an E-mail list where discussion, questions, and answers may be asked and answered based on your needs.